The Politics Shed- A Free Text Book for all students of Politics.

 How it works

 A simple plurality system means that the winner is the candidate who gains the most votes.
-The winning margin need only be one vote; quite often it is less than 50% of the votes cast.
+The winning margin needs only be one vote; quite often it is less than 50% of the votes cast.

 Voters simply put an 'X' in the box, indicating their choice.
 There is no order of preference.